bertogg/fido2luks/README.md

 # fido2luks

-This is an extension to initramfs-tools to unlock LUKS-encrypted volumes at boot time using a FIDO2 token (YubiKey, Nitrokey, ...).
+This is an initramfs-tools extension to unlock LUKS-encrypted volumes at boot time using a FIDO2 token (YubiKey, Nitrokey, ...).

-`fido2luks` is designed for scenarios where a FIDO2 token was enrolled into a LUKS volume using `systemd-cryptenroll --fido2-device` but systemd itself is not used in the initramfs.
+`fido2luks` is designed for scenarios where a FIDO2 token has been enrolled into a LUKS volume using `systemd-cryptenroll --fido2-device`, but systemd itself is not used in the initramfs.

-This has successfully been tested with Debian bookworm and trixie.
+This has been successfully tested with Debian bookworm and trixie.

 ## How to use it

-- First of all, a word of warning: this can potentially render your system unbootable, so make sure that you have a backup of your files or a working initramfs that you can use as a fallback in case things go wrong.
+- ⚠️ **Warning**: this can render your system unbootable, so make sure that you have a backup of your files or a working initramfs that you can use as a fallback in case things go wrong.

 - Dependencies: you need `initramfs-tools`, `fido2-tools` and `jq` on your system.

-- Install `fido2luks` using one of the Debian packages available in the GitHub [releases page](https://github.com/bertogg/fido2luks/releases).
+- Install `fido2luks` using one of the Debian packages available on the GitHub [releases page](https://github.com/bertogg/fido2luks/releases).
-  If you prefer, you can also generate your own package using the scripts that are included for convenience.
-Simply run `fakeroot debian/rules binary` and install the resulting `.deb` file.
-  Alternatively, you can skip the Debian package and run `make install` instead.
+  If you prefer, you can also build your own package using the provided scripts by running `fakeroot debian/rules binary` and installing the resulting `.deb` file.
+Alternatively, you can skip the Debian package and install `fido2luks` directly with `make install`.

 - Make sure that the LUKS volume has been set up, e.g.:
   `systemd-cryptenroll --fido2-device=auto --fido2-with-client-pin=true --fido2-with-user-presence=true /dev/XXX`.